edthuman/habit_tracker_api/README.md

 # Habit Tracker API

 This is an API which allows interaction with a database of habit logs.
-Habit logs are related to a user and a habits, allowing many users to have many related habits that they can log completion of.
+Habit logs are related to both a user and a habit, allowing users to have multiple related habits that they can log the completion of.

 ## Cloning The Repository